 PDF file contains links to Crisis and Non-Emergency Lines, Mental Health Resources, Medical Resources, COVID-19 Resources.

-AAU Contact Persons
+AAU Contact Person

-List of people who have helped ARH students access mental health care professionals in the past:
+Anne has helped ARH students access mental health care professionals in the past:

 Anne Steckler, Student Academic Support Coordinator